John Bolton back on the job, as President Trump weighs Syria options

 Trump’s tendency to tweet his mind has blindsided advisers and, in some cases, complicated or even upended administration policy.

-Bolton’s predecessor, Gen. H.R.
-McMaster, told participants at an international security conference in Germany in February that “the evidence is now incontrovertible” that Russia interfered in the U.S. presidential election.
+Bolton’s predecessor, McMaster, told participants at an international security conference in Germany in February that “the evidence is now incontrovertible” that Russia interfered in the U.S. presidential election.

 Trump quickly — and publicly — called McMaster out for what he viewed as an incomplete message.